Black Friday Savings! Save an extra 10% on all bundles with code BF24.

 Vitamin D is a fat soluble vitamin that is stored in the hen’s liver after it has been absorbed from the diet.
 When vitamin D is needed to help metabolize calcium and phosphorus, the kidneys trigger vitamin D secretion.

-two chickens in a coop pecking at eggshells for supplemental calcium
+two chickens pecking at supplemental calcium

 How to Supplement Calcium